-- Duncan, W.H., and Duncan, M.B.
-1988.
-Trees of the Southeastern United States.
-University of Georgia Press, Athens, GA. - Godfrey, R.K..1988.
+Godfrey, R.K..1988.
 Trees, Shrubs, and Woody Vines of Northern Florida and Adjacent Georgia and Alabama.
-University of Georgia Press, Athens, GA. - Godfrey, R.K. and J.W.
+University of Georgia Press, Athens, GA.

+- Godfrey, R.K. and J.W.
 Wooten.
 1979.
 Aquatic and Wetland Plants of Southeastern United States: Monocotyledons.
 University of Georgia Press, Athens, GA. - Godfrey, R.K. and J.W.
 Wooten.
 1981.
 Aquatic and Wetland Plants of Southeastern United States: Dicotyledons.
 University of Georgia Press, Athens, GA. - Harris, J.G., and Harris, M.W.
 2001.
 Plant Identification Terminology: an Illustrated Glossary.
-Spring Lake Publishing.
-Spring Lake.
-UT. - Taylor, W. K. 1998.
+Spring Lake Publishing, Spring Lake, UT.

+Taylor, W. K. 1998.
 Florida Wildflowers in their Natural Communities.
-University Press of Florida, Gainesville. - Tobe, J.D. et al. 1998.
+University Press of Florida, Gainesville.

+Tobe, J.D. et al. 1998.
 Florida Wetland Plants: An Identification Manual.
 Fla.
 Dept. of Enviro.
 Protection, Tallahassee.

-BOT 3151 - Local Flora - Summer 2016 - Syllabus, continued.
+BOT 3151C - Local Flora - Summer B 2019 - Syllabus, continued.

-BOT 3151 (Local Flora) is a 3-credit, 3000-level biological science field course, proudly offered by the UF Biology Dept. as part of our Botany program.
-The subject matter of this course is the plant life of northern peninsular Florida - Gainesville's "local flora".
+BOT 3151 (Local Flora) is a 3-credit, 3000-level biological science field course offered by the UF Biology Department as part of our Botany program.
+The subject matter is the plant life of northern peninsular Florida - Gainesville's "local flora".
 This class provides students with a field-based opportunity to become familiar with the plant biodiversity of this region, and to learn about the various ecosystems that support this biodiversity and determine its patterns.
 The course serves students from a wide variety of backgrounds, not just science majors.
-The course even serves working professionals who need to gain plant identificaion skills and a basic knowledge of the local plant life.
-This 3000-level course has no official academic prerequisites, so students may come to the class having had no previous botany background.
+The course even serves working professionals who need to gain plant identification skills and a basic knowledge of the local plant life.
+This course has no official academic prerequisites; students do not need any previous botany background.
 Yet the course is challenging, and requires students to master some basic concepts in order to do well.
 Whether you are beginner or advanced, you will find the course challenging and rewarding.

 Field trips - Much of our class time will be spent in the field.
 This is a field-based course, and most of your learning will be done in a hands-on manner.
-We will be studying the local plant life right in the places where the plants grow, and you will be learning basic techniques of field botany.
+We will study the local plant life right in the places where the plants grow, and you will learn basic techniques of field botany.
 Some of the plant identification quizzes and key exercises will be given in the field during the shorter field trips.
 Therefore it is essential that students come to class properly prepared for this outdoor field experience.
 Dress appropriately and bring water/liquids to drink, snacks if you want, and your 10x hand lens, a clipboard or field notebook for taking notes, and rain gear in case of wet weather.
-A camera can also be helpful for study purposes.
-Field trips will not be cancelled due to weather.
+Taking photos of the plants can also be helpful for study purposes.
+Field trips will not be cancelled due to weather, although lightning storms will require us to seek shelter.

-Specimen collection - On field trips, each student will be allowed to collect a small specimen of each plant species we will learn in the course.
-You will be shown how to press and dry your specimens so that they will remain in good condition for the duration of the semester.
-These specimens will be your most important study aid - (there's nothing like the real thing in front of you) - therefore you are strongly encouraged to make a collection of preserved specimens as we move through the course.
-You should bring with you on every field trip a bag for specimens (a plastic grocery bag will do).
+Specimen collection - On field trips, each student will be allowed to collect a small specimen of each plant species on the list.
+We will show you how to press and dry your specimens so that they will remain in good condition for the duration of the semester.
+These specimens will be your most important study aid - (there's nothing like the real thing in front of you) - therefore we strongly encourage you to make a collection of preserved specimens as we move through the course.
+Bring with you on every field trip a bag for specimens (a plastic grocery bag will do).
 A pair of pruning clippers is useful as well.